Best late-night desserts places in Singapore

 Wan Wan Thai Cafe is not a halal-certified eatery.

 Amidst the numerous ice cream shops in Singapore, Lickers is another late-night spot perfectly suited for heartlanders to fix their sweet tooth cravings.
-Their ice cream goes for $3.50 for a single scoop, and $6 for double.
-For a classic taste, get their Classic Cheesecake and Strawberry Creme.
-Alternatively, you can opt for more innovative flavours such as Milo Mallow and Yakult Oreo.
-Top up an additional $4 to pair your ice cream with a waffle.
+Their ice cream goes for $3.90 for a single scoop, and $6.90 for two.
+For a classic taste, get their Honey Comb and Speculoos.
+Alternatively, you can top up $0.80 for something different—Oolong Lavender or Cranberry Citrusy.
+If you’re pairing your ice cream with a waffle, go for their set, priced at $8.

 9. Gong He Guan

 Gong He Guan offers traditional desserts at affordable prices.
-Originating from Hong Kong, this dessert spot serves Chinese-style desserts and opens till 3:30am daily—great for those who stay up till late.
-Go for either the Ginger Soup Tang Yuan ($3.20) for a warm and simple dessert, or the Sesame Mix Peanut Paste ($3) if you prefer something that is rich and creamy.
-For a more refreshing option, try their Mango Pudding ($3.50).
+Originating from Hong Kong, this dessert spot serves Chinese-style desserts and opens till 2:30am daily—great for those who stay up till late.
+Go for either the Yam Paste with Pumpkin and Ginkgo Nut ($5.50) for a simple, traditional dessert, or the Sesame Paste ($4.50) if you prefer something that is rich and creamy.
+For a more refreshing option, try their Mango Pudding ($5).

 Address: 217 Geylang Road, Singapore 389227